-When analyzing the clinical manifestations of the diarrheal outbreak, symptoms were generally mild abdominal discomfort followed by vomiting and loose stools, which were consistent with the clinical picture of Cholera.
+When analyzing the clinical manifestations of the diarrheal outbreak, symptoms were generally mild abdominal discomfort followed by vomiting and loose stools, consistent with Cholera's clinical picture.
 Diarrhoea is a common clinical condition with a multifactorial aetiology and can be divided into acute and chronic forms.
-In this study, acute diarrhoea was the most likely condition affecting these patients and is defined as an episode of loose, watery stool lasting less than two weeks3.
+In this study, acute diarrhoea was the most likely condition affecting these patients and is defined as an episode of loose, watery stool lasting less than two weeks.
 The duration of the illness, fever status (the majority were afebrile), and low-grade dehydration reinforced the diagnosis of acute diarrheal illness.
-Acute kidney injury was a common complication of diarrheal illness in patients that are hospitalized, but treatment can typically resolve increased creatinine levels when admitted, as seen in our study14.
+Acute kidney injury was a common complication of diarrheal illness in hospitalized patients, but treatment can typically resolve increased creatinine levels when admitted, as seen in our studv.

 Though the condition is well studied in the literature, it can be difficult to trace the source of diarrheal outbreaks.
 During our investigation, we could not confirm the causative pathogen of the outbreak.
-Studies have implicated rotaviruses as one of the significant causes of disease burden related to gastrointestinal infections in Pakistan15.
-However, recent studies have observed a rise in Vibrio Cholerae associated with diarrheal illnesses16.
-Previous outbreaks of diarrheal diseases, including Cholera, are associated with contamination of drinking water sources17.
-The stool samples showed growth of vibrio Cholerae from 7 out of 90 patients.
+Studies have implicated rotaviruses as one of the significant causes of disease burden related to gastrointestinal infections in Pakistan.
+However, recent studies have observed a rise in Vibrio cholerae diarrheal illnesses.
+Previous associated with outbreaks of diarrheal diseases, including Cholera, are associated with contamination of drinking water sources.
+The stool samples showed growth of vibrio cholerae from 7 out of 90 patients.
 Cary-Blair media was not used to transport stool samples, and vibrio cholera was identified in the thiosulfate-citrate-bile salts agar.
-Our study's growth positivity for V. Cholerae was lower (7.7%) compared to similar outbreaks from other parts of South Asia18.
+Our study's growth positivity for V. Cholerae was lower (7.7%) compared to similar outbreaks from other parts of South Asia.
 The possible explanation for low positivity for V. Cholerae includes patients taking antibiotics before hospital visits, or vibrio cholera destroyed during intestinal transit by low pH, delays in transferring the sample to the lab and unavailability of Cary-Blair media, which provides high pH (8.4) necessary for the viability of Vibrio Cholera for a longer duration of time.
-It could also be because of a mutant variant, rare serotype or any virus which was not detected on a regular growth medium.
-Although various public health guidelines have established that even a single lab-identified case of V. cholera is significant enough to alert an epidemic, we acknowledge that PCR testing for viruses or other organisms from stool samples would have helped arrive at concrete conclusions19.
+It could also be because of a mutant variant, rare serotype, or virus not detected on a regular growth medium.
+Although various public health guidelines have established that even a single lab-identified case of V. cholera is significant enough to alert an epidemic, we acknowledge that PCR testing for viruses or other organisms from stool samples would have helped arrive at concrete conclusions.